 This list of the best Panama City Beach restaurants will make it easy for you to find the perfect spot when it's time to eat.

-I also share things to do and where to stay so you have 2 less things to worry about!
+I also share things to do and where to stay so you have fewer things to worry about!

 Some of these spots are right on the beautiful beaches of what the locals call PCB, and most have outdoor seating and the best seafood around.